Arson Charges Require an Aggressive New York City Defense Lawyer

 People v Parsons 2006 NY Slip Op 04642 [30 AD3d 1071]

 As can be seen by the above statutes and case examples, arson is a very serious crime.
 Anyone who believes they are under suspicion of this crime or has become charged with this crime should obtain the help of a New York criminal defense attorney, immediately.
-A the Bukh Law Firm, PC, our attorneys are experienced in this and all other areas of violent crime and have a reputation for representing our clients in the most successful way possible.
+A the Law Office of Bukh & Associates, PLLC, our attorneys are experienced in this and all other areas of violent crime and have a reputation for representing our clients in the most successful way possible.
 We work to get charges dropped if possible, but if not we are outstanding attorneys to have on your side at a trial.
 Every client is unique to us and we are available to speak with you at any time 24 hours a day.
 You should speak with an attorney before speaking with anyone else.